aofarrel/quicksilver/README.md

 It may also be worth scanning your container with vulnerability-checking software to see if it has any major vulnerabilities.

-### quicksilver.wdl
-This represents your "main" workflow file, the one that does whatever analysis you have planned.
-WDL is the example we are using here, but the same logic applies for CWL or Nextflow.
-Unlike our template, your workflow should actually be tested and confirmed to work on one of our cloud compute platforms.
-Docker containers used by your workflow file(s) ought to be referenced by the sha256 digest of a container known to work, not just tag.

-### checker.wdl
-This represents your checker workflow.
-Checker workflows are recommended for all workflows and are a great way to provide an easy test for both you and your users.
-[You can read more about them here](https://docs.dockstore.org/en/develop/advanced-topics/checker-workflows.html).

 ### quicksilver.json
 Represents your test data inputs.
 These should be open-access data in the form of hyperlinks.
 If you are writing a WDL and want this JSON to be able to be plugged into Terra directly, we recommend you put the data in a public google bucket and call include links in gs:// format rather than https://google.storage format.
 However, Google buckets are not a hard requirement -- what matters is that the data is public and useful as a test.
 Your test data may be downsampled or artificial, but it should actually run, ie, not just be a blank file.